 Knowledge and confidence data were entered at the Jhpiego office in Addis Ababa using EpiData and exported to Stata for further analysis.
 For the data on practices, the data abstracted from registers were exported to Stata and further analyzed to compare baseline and end-line results.
 Descriptive statistics and comparisons of the number and proportion of cases managed correctly were carried out to observe any significant difference between the end-line and the baseline.
-The proportion of patients who received magnesium sulfate and anti-hypertensive drugs according to the national protocol/standard were calculated at baseline and at end-line.
-Cross-tabulation was conducted and the number of patients treated according to the standard was compared before and after implementation of the audit and feedback intervention.
+The proportion of patients who received magnesium sulfate and anti-hypertensive drugs according to the number of patients treated according to the standard was compared before and after implementation of the audit and feedback intervention.
 The difference between the proportion of the correct use of magnesium sulfate and anti-hypertensive drugs before and after the audit and feedback intervention was computed with 95% confidence intervals.
 A p-value of less than 0.05 was considered statistically significant.